M202ATeam888/Social-Distancing-Health-Detector/README.md

 - Measuring the distance
 - Measuring the body temperature of the person in front
 - Measuring the humidity of the environment
-- Measuring the user’s health conditions
+- Measuring the user’s health conditions(body temperature, heart rate, etc)

 Other possible features when there are a group of users at a quarantine site:
-- Cellphone APP that can receive warning directly from the device
+- Cellphone APP that can remind the user when it receives data from the device
 - GPS module to locate the users
 - Module to detect if the users takes the device off for a long time
 - Alarms the medical personnel if the users are too close to others for a long time